Creating Community on the Path to Law School

 lawschoolaccess1.jpg

-In November, fellows from the Access to Law School Program’s inaugural year spoke to current participants about their experiences with the program and their first semester in law school
+In November, the Access to Law School Program’s first fellows spoke to current participants about their experiences.

 Inaugural fellows from Yale Law School’s Access to Law School Program are halfway through their first year of law school.